 Step 7: Make sure all necessary elements are in place for the particular email you are sending

 Make sure that the content needed for that particular email is included.
-For example, if you are editing the "Your application was accepted" email, you may want to make sure that the discount and referral code elements are in place (so that your ambassadors can see their codes) and the button at the bottom is linked to the ambassador's account login.
+For example, if you are editing the "Your application was accepted" email, you may want to make sure that the discount and referral code elements are in place (so that your members can see their codes) and the button at the bottom is linked to the member's account login.
 On the other hand, if you're editing the "You're invited to apply" email, you'd need to make sure that the live link to your application form is included somewhere in the email.
 To help you figure out what elements may be important to include, check out thisarticle!

 Step 8: Customize the subject line and reply-to address